-4G speed test results in London – comparison of O2, EE and Vodafone
+4G test results in London – comparison of O2, EE and Vodafone on a road trip.

 Competition in 4G has been a long time coming.
 It’s almost a year since EE launched their service and we now have the Vodafone and O2 4G networks running, at least in London.
 When I took part in the O2 4G trials in 2013 the results were spectacular (43Mbps in the Devonshire Arms pub off Oxford Street) if confined to a few places – O2 used 25 cell sites for these trials.
 The results were great partly because I doubt that there were that many people using the network given that we all had dongles and not phones.
 You had to have your laptop out which aside from my coverage experiment conducted from the top deck of a moving number 25 bus meant that you had to be in a static location.